Top 5 Online Reputation Mistakes You Need To Avoid

 One easy way to manage your online reputation is through business listings and content you control internally.
 These listings offer potential customers reliable information concerning your company.

 Also, making business profiles on social media platforms such as Instagram, Twitter and Facebook keeps your business socially connected with existing and prospective customers.

 5. Over Promising & Under-Delivering

 One of the biggest concerns when making a deal is promising more than what you are capable of delivering.
 This is the biggest downfall of the modern salesperson and can lead to devastating results and scrutiny if routinely practiced.

 When working with a potential client or customer make sure you remain as transparent as possible.
 These means do not mislead the prospect or make them feel like they are receiving more than expected.

 This will result in countless phone calls from your client asking why nothing is being done or asking why the service is taking longer than expected.

-For this reason, implementing an “on-boarding process” is highly popular amongst nearly all business.
-After a purchase is made the individual will either sit down with or have a phone call with a designated account manager who will go over, line-by-line, exactly what the contract and terms or service are.
+For this reason, implementing an “on-boarding process” is highly popular amongst nearly all businesses.
+After a purchase is made the individual will either sit down with or have a phone call with a designated account manager who will go over, line-by-line, exactly what the contract and terms of service are.

-This way both the business and new client/customer are on the same page.
+This way both the business and new clients/customers are on the same page.